john-hartley/GoCardless.Api/README.md

 Retry logic is currently not built into the client.
 For retry logic, I'd highly-recommend using the [Polly](https://github.com/App-vNext/Polly) resilience and transient-fault-handling library.

+#### Conflicting Resources

+If you attempt to create a resource that already exists, either the result of retrying a request with an idempotency key, or because a bank account already exists, the client will internally handle the error, returning the existing resource for you.

 ### Paging

 GoCardless' API uses what's called cursor-pagination.
 From a high level, all you need to know is that "before" means records that are newer, and "after" means records that are older.
 This sounds counter-intuitive, because results returned from the API are in reverse-chronological order, meaning the newest results are returned first.